maxvfischer/DIY-CNC-machine/README.md

 ### Attach Y-axis belt tensioners and end-stop mounts

-Two fixed belt tensioners were attached to the longer aluminium profiles of the upper frame using M5 screws.
-When aligning the fixed belt tensioners, make sure that the "belt opening" is pointing in the direction of the rails.
+Fixed belt tensioners were attached to the longer aluminium profiles of the upper frame using M5 screws.
+When aligning the fixed belt tensioners, make sure that the "belt opening" is pointing in the direction of the rails (one fixed belt tensioner for each rail).
 Similar to before, a bradawl and a hammer were used to make indentations at the center of the holes.
 Cutting fluid were applied and a 4 mm drill was used to drill the holes, followed by a M5 drill tap.

 ![attach_tensioners_and_belts_12](./images/build/frame/attach_tensioners_and_belts_12.jpg)